gsiebels/sei-project-2/README.md

 This page uses a Publick Rick and Morty API.
 It's divided into 3 sections.
 The main section on the right has a button that generates a random episode and displays the characters that were on the episode.
 The top left section allows you to search for a specific episode, finally the bottom left section takes you to a page where you can see the characters with more detail.

-This was a project assigned to me by General Assembly during a software enginerring immersive course.
-The purpose of the project was to solidify the skills we learnt in the second module.
-This inluded learning react and interacting with public API's.
+This was a project assigned to me by General Assembly during a software engineering immersive course.
+The purpose of the project was to solidify the skills we learned in the second module.
+This included learning react and interacting with public APIs.
 We were to put them to use in a project of our choice.

 After learning react for a week and covering the use of API's in the same amount of time we were given a day and a half to complete this project.
 I worked on this pair programming with another student on the course.